berkmancenter/odie_backend/README.md

 conceptually significant model for the front end.
 See `doc/api.md` for details.

 `DataSet` collects and stores user timeline data from a given `Cohort`.
-The raw data is stored in Elasticsearch, but metadata is stored on the `DataSet` instance for ease of API querying.
+The raw data is stored in Elasticsearch, but metadata is calculated and stored on the `DataSet` instance for ease of API querying once all user data has been collected.

+`TweetFetcher` mediates between `DataSet` and whatever is used to actually fetch tweets.
+At the moment this is only `TweetFetchingJob`, but we've added the layer of indirection in order to support other backends in future.

+`TweetFetchingJob` queries Twitter for individual user timelines and stores the data in Elasticsearch.

 As the first two models govern Twitter firehose data and the second two govern user timeline data, there's a clean separation boundary between `CohortCollector`